Luis Octavio

 The Problem

-When I mapped out the full creative process, the problem was clear: every single request ended up in one person's email.
+When I arrived as Brand Lead, I mapped out the full creative process.
+The problem was clear: every single request ended up in one person's email.

 The deeper issue was organizational.
 Marketing's output was invisible to executives because there was no system to make it visible.
 The team was doing a lot of work and nobody could see it.